BrennanR/react-clean-calendar/README.md

 You may have to customize or override this default styling if you can't achieve the layout you want because of it.

 ## Philosophy
-React clean calendar was built to be a fully customizable calendar component.
-Other projects like [rc-calendar](https://github.com/react-component/calendar) and [react-big-calendar](https://github.com/intljusticemission/react-big-calendar) proved too hard to customize, because of UI decisions they made.
+`react-clean-calendar` was built to be a fully customizable calendar component.
+Other projects like [rc-calendar](https://github.com/react-component/calendar) and [react-big-calendar](https://github.com/intljusticemission/react-big-calendar) proved too hard to customize, because of styling decisions they made that could not be simply overidden.
 If you're searching for a calendar for your project, I'd look at those more feature-filled calendars before choosing this one.
 This calendar simply provides you with data about days.
 You're left to render data into those day-cells on your own.

+`react-clean-calendar` is meant to be a base for you to build your own custom calendars on top of.
+There are some reasonable defaults provided, but by-and-large the style and content implementation details are completely up to you.

+`react-clean-calendar` is primarily built and meant to serve as a full-screen calendar component.
+The focus of this library is not for building a date-picker, although there's no reason it couldn't be used for that.

-React clean calendar has no dependencies beyond react.
+React clean calendar has no dependencies beyond `react` and `react-dom`.

 ## License
 The project is licensed under The MIT License.
 See LICENSE.md for details.